Northern Virginia Elementary and Middle School Science and Engineering Fair!

 -

-Organized by Pinnacle Academy, and College of Science, George
+Organized by the College of Science, George

-Mason University
+Mason University and Pinnacle Academy!

 Dear Colleagues:

 Pinnacle Academy is a math and science-focused elementary and middle school that seeks to immerse students into a multicultural learning environment that promotes critical thinking and problem-solving.
 Pinnacle Academy’s curriculum includes a heavy STEAM emphasis and encourages students to think of learning material in context to real-world applications.
 Annually, Pinnacle Academy students participate in a variety of academic competitions and a school-wide science fair.
-We value the importance of science fairs as an important part of a student’s learning experience as they help to strengthen both research and communication skills.
-We, at Pinnacle Academy, have noticed that there is no existing opportunity for elementary- and middle school students to share their projects on a larger scale and initiated the first regional fair last year.
+We value the importance of science fairs as an essential part of a

-The STEM Accelerator Program was established by the College of Science at GMU to increase the number of STEM majors, improve retention of COS majors, and reduce the time to graduation, career advising, and job placement.
-The Accelerator program runs STEM initiatives at all levels including STEM Mania (a summer camp for grades 3-5), FOCUS (Females of Color Underrepresented in STEM for middle school girls), High School Mentored Research (through a partnership with school districts), STEM Boot camp (a pre-interventional program to get high school students ready for four years of college in STEM), Undergraduate Learning Assistants Program (offers peer-to-peer mentoring opportunities both within the university, as well as partnering community colleges), Research Experience for undergraduates, graduate and Post-Doctoral students (through experiential learning), Discipline-Based Education Research (a platform for sharing best teaching practices between faculty), and STEM Teacher Professional Development Programs (for taking effective pedagogical practices back to their classrooms).
-The STEM Accelerator is proud to partner with Pinnacle Academy to host this Science and Engineering Fair which is a great way to promote the much-needed awareness of STEM to solve real-world problems.
+The STEM Accelerator Program was established by the College of Science at George Mason to increase the number of STEM majors, and improve retention of Science majors, and reduce the time to graduation, career advising, and job placement.
+The Accelerator program runs STEM initiatives at all levels including STEM Mania (a summer camp for grades 3-5), FOCUS (Females of Color Underrepresented in STEM for middle school girls), High School Mentored Research (through a partnership with school districts), STEM Boot camp (a pre- interventional program to get high school students ready for four years of college in STEM), Undergraduate Learning Assistants Program (offers peer-to-peer

 All the students will be treated as winners and participation certificates and ribbons will be awarded to each participant.
-In addition to the individual acknowledgment each student receives, we will also recognize the top three entries in Division I (grades 1-3), Division II (grades 4-5), and Division III (grades 6–8).
-The top three winners will receive a medal and a plaque.
+In addition to the individual acknowledgment each student receives, we will also recognize the top three entries in Division I

 We encourage all potential participants to visit our website.
 Here you will be able to learn more about the fair, as well as view past projects.
 If your school is interested in participating in this year’s fair please register at www.nvsefair.com no later than TBD.